Welcome to the

 To see the full article please see our newsletter, here.

 The Pulaski Area Historical Museum will be open to the public on

 Help support the museum and purchase a brick!

 Display your family's ancestry at the Pulaski Museum.
 The PAHS is selling bricks that can be engraved with your parents, grandparents and great-grandparents names.
 It's a great way to display your family heritage.
 All proceeds from the bricks go toward the maintaining the Pulaski Museum and all of its contents.
-Fill out the online form below, or print out the form and send in your check with your information that you would like engraved on it.
+Print out the form and send in your check with your information that you would like engraved on it.

 Click here to see a sample of what your brick could look like.

 Each year the Pulaski Area Historical Society honors a member of Pulaski or in the surrounding areas for preservation of heritage.
 This year, the preservation award went to member, Larry Puzen for his restoration work on his home that he resides in at 211 Front Street in Pulaski.
 Congratulations Larry!
 Read more about it in our newsletter.